BatchDrake/batchdrake.github.io/_posts/2020-10-03-diyradast-i.md

 A=\eta A_d=\frac{1}{4}{\eta \pi D_d^2}
 $$

 With $D_d$ the diameter of the dish.
-A typical value for the aperture efficiency of dish antennas is 65%, but we'll be somewhat conservative here and give it a modest 50%.
+A typical value for the aperture efficiency of dish antennas is 65%, but we'll be somewhat conservative here and give it a more modest 50%.
 Then, the power spectral density increment due to this source can be approximated by:

 $$
 \Delta S=\frac{1}{4}G\eta \pi D_d^2F